mapbender/mapbender-documentation/en/installation/installation_ubuntu.rst

 Installation on Ubuntu/Debian
 #############################

-Mapbender is shipped with a preconfigured SQLite database which includes preconfigured applications (the database is located under **<mapbender>/var/db/demo.sqlite**).
+Mapbender is shipped with a preconfigured SQLite database which includes preconfigured applications (the database is located under ``<mapbender>/var/db/demo.sqlite``).

-.. hint:: For productive use PostgreSQL is recommended.
-You can find the neccessary configuration steps in chapter `Optional > Mapbender Deployment on PostgreSQL <#optional>`_.
+You can find instructions for a test installation based on the Symfony web server at :ref:`installation_symfony`.

 Requirements
 ------------